amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 #### Readability woes

-Using third party libraries is quite common.
-For example the [react-toastify](https://github.com/fkhadra/react-toastify) package can be used to show a message to the user after a successful login.
+Using third-party libraries is quite common.
+For example, the [react-toastify](https://github.com/fkhadra/react-toastify) package can be used to show a message to the user after a successful login.

 Let us assume the generated HTML for the toast would look like this: